Małgorzata Foremniak

 Małgorzata Irena Foremniak (/pl/; born 8 January 1967 in Radom) is a Polish actress.
 She has appeared in the Polish TV series Na dobre i na złe as Zofia Stankiewicz-Burska up to 2011 and she has played the role of Ash in Avalon.
 She took part in Taniec z gwiazdami on TVN.
-She is now a judge in the Polish edition of Got Talent, called Mam talent!.
+She was a judge in the Polish edition of Got Talent, called Mam talent!.